 Do some research.
 Learn as much as you can about your target.
 Write 2 or more written personas to build your content around them.

 An Instagram strategy is never set in stone.
 Yes, you should develop a strategy to provide a consistent experience.
 But if you’re paying close attention, you’ll continually learn how to do it better.

 You make note of what times get the most engagement.
 You’ll see which posts lead to the most clicks back to your website.
 You’ll start to make clear connections between posts and revenues.

 An unoptimized social media account will include a lot of waste both in time and money.
 But investing some time to do the research and running the tests cut the waste to maximize your return on investment.

 This is one area where having a dedicated account manager is so important.
-Managing Instagram isn’t a something you can do just half-way.
-It takes commitment to growing a following and getting lasting business results.
+Managing Instagram isn’t something you can do just half-way.
+It takes commitment to grow a following and getting lasting business results.

 Instagram isn’t a place for long conversations.
 Most businesses are happy about that.
 But it is important to be social with others.
 When people comment on a post, they’re looking to interact with you.
 This is exactly what you want.
 Interact back or this person goes elsewhere.

 If they say something simple like “Beautiful”, a simple “thank you” will suffice.
 But if they do take time to share their feelings or experience, be ready to provide a more engaging response.